Searching for Scholarships

 Other Search Vehicles

-Use your favorite Internet search engine: plug in key words ("your field" + "concentration area" + "scholarship," or "scholarships for women," etc.).
+Use your favorite Internet search engine: plug in key words ("your field" + "your concentration area" + "scholarship," or "scholarships for women," etc.).

 For study-abroad funding, contact schools of interest to see if they offer scholarships or other opportunities to international students.